|Country Information & Lifestyle|

 West Caicos is also uninhabited and is being developed as the future home of the most exclusive Ritz Carlton community in the world.
 The developers have taken great effort to preserve the unique ecological and historical aspects of the island, including Lake Catherine, a nature reserve e that is home to a variety of bird life.

-West Caicos is a favorite for picnics and dive operators,(said to have the most beautiful diving spots in Turks and Caicos), sandy coves and beautiful waters.
-There are the ruins of Yankee Town, a sisal press, old railroad and steam engine, evidence of the small civilization that once used to live here.
+West Caicos is a favourite for picnics and dive operators,(said to have the most beautiful diving spots in Turks and Caicos), sandy coves and beautiful waters.
+There are the ruins of Yankee Town, a sisal press, old railroad and steam engine, evidence of the small civilisation that once used to live here.
 The nature reserve of Lake Catherine is located on the island.

 The national music of the Turks and Caicos is called "Ripsaw Music".
 The basic instruments used are an ordinary carpenters saw, the goatskin drum, the Constentina, hand-made maracas and the acoustic guitar.
 Lovey Forbes and his son Corry Forbes are the fore runners in composing and recording Ripsaw music in the Turks and Caicos.